 The cost of IVF with donor eggs also includes the operating room, anesthesia, but does not include additional donor fees, such as donor compensation, insurance, testing, and medication.

 For further questions or estimated fee costs, contact our finance department at firstname.lastname@example.org

 *Ask about our special Kaiser IVF and Military discounts

-NCFMC IVF single cycle fees include pelvic ultrasounds, estradiol testing, egg retrieval/transfer procedures, embryology procedures (including assisted hatching and blastocyst culture), pregnancy confirmation testing, operating room and anesthesia charges.
+NCFMC IVF single cycle fees include pelvic ultrasounds, estradiol testing, egg retrieval/fresh embryo transfer procedures, embryology procedures (including assisted hatching and blastocyst culture), pregnancy confirmation testing, operating room and anesthesia charges.
 Couples must complete IVF cycles #2 and #3 within a one year period.
 The one year period would begin with hormonal treatment for IVF cycle #1.
 This discount plan does not apply to ovum donation, gestational carrier cycles, frozen embryo cycle, and is not available with insurance benefit coordination.

 |IVF CYCLE #1||$9,950|

 |The cost for ICSI is $1,800.|